vaggelisdrak/fitness-website/README.md

-# A fitness-related web application with React that helps you plan your workout and discover exercises.
+# A fitness-related web application that helps you plan your workout and discover new exercises.
 Built with react and multiple APIs
 # https://gym-app123.netlify.app/
 A fitness-related web application with React that helps you plan your workout and discover exercises